-Third, perhaps the most insightful part of the text is the last part, in which it says that "[He] clothed them" (Gen. 3:21).
+Third, perhaps the most insightful part of the text is the last part, which says, "[He] clothed them" (Gen. 3:21).
 The Hebrew is clear: it was the Lord who placed the animal skins on Adam and Eve.
 It was His act, it was what He did for them that covered the shame of their nakedness.
-As we saw yesterday, the immediate consequences of their sin were revealed in the nakedness motif; now, however, God Himself solves the problem by clothing them Himself, in a covering made from innocent animals who were slain.
+As we saw yesterday, the immediate consequences of their sin were revealed in the nakedness motif; now, however, God Himself solves the problem by clothing them Himself, in a covering made from innocent slain animals.
 The text says only that a "skin" covered them; it doesn't tell us what kind.
 It might not be hard to make a correct guess, though, would it?
 (See Gen. 22:8, John 1:36, 3:16.)